rothgar/netdata-wiki/Configuration.md

 ### External Plugins

-External plugins will have only 2 options:
+External plugins will have only 2 options at `netdata.conf`:

 setting | default | info
 :------:|:-------:|:----
 update every|the value of `[global].update every` setting|The frequency in seconds the plugin should collect values.
 For more information check **[[Performance]]**. command options|*empty*|Additional command line options to pass to the plugin.

+External plugins that need additional configuration may support a dedicated file in `/etc/netdata`.
+Check their documentation.